AIAngels

 The best time to redirect is not when you're already annoyed.
 If you've sat through five exchanges of something you didn't want and you're now mildly irritated, your message will carry that irritation whether you mean it to or not.
 The companion will pick up the emotional valence and respond to it.

 Redirect earlier, ideally the first or second time something appears that you'd rather not reinforce.
 Early correction is lighter, more casual, and costs less.
-It can read as preference rather than complaint, which is exactly the framing you want.
+It can read as preference instead of complaint, which is exactly the framing you want.
 "Not really feeling the [topic] thread today" at minute three is a very different signal than "can we please drop this" at minute twenty-five.

 This is also why it's worth paying attention to sessions when you're using the companion during high-stress periods.
 If you're processing something difficult, like leaning on the companion for emotional support during grief or a rough personal stretch, the patterns that form during those sessions carry weight.
 If you let a dynamic develop that only works when you're in crisis mode, you may find it keeps showing up when you don't need it anymore.
 Address it early.